justintihno/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Files | Description
 ----- | -----------
-[0-rectangle.js](./0-rectangle.js) | JS script that defines an empty class Rectangle [1-rectangle.js](./1-rectangle.js) | JS script that defines a rectangle: * Class notation used for defining class * The constructor must take 2 arguments, attr width  w and attr height h
+[0-rectangle.js](./0-rectangle.js) | JS script that defines an empty class Rectangle [1-rectangle.js](./1-rectangle.js) | JS script that defines a rectangle
+* Class notation used for defining class
-[2-rectangle.js](./2-rectangle.js) | JS script that defines a rectangle:
+* The constructor must take 2 arguments, attr width  w and attr height h [2-rectangle.js](./2-rectangle.js) | JS script that defines a rectangle:

 * You must use the class notation for defining your class